ffMathy/FluffySpoon.Automation/README.md

 # FluffySpoon.Automation
 An abstraction that makes Selenium or Puppeteer testing fun, stable and fast.

+<b>This is still not ready for production-use and is experimental!
+There are still open issues on it, and it is not 100% bug-free.</b>

 ## Selectors
 A selector determines how to select elements.
 Right now, only jQuery selectors are supported.